wandb/weave/README.md

 # Current status

 This is a very early release of Weave Jupyter.
 The example notebooks should work.
-Trying to do anything beyond what the notebooks do probably not work.
+Trying to do anything beyond what the notebooks do probably will not work.

+The code contained herein is of mixed quality.
+We are starting a cleanup pass now.

+# Getting involved

+We'd love for you to start playing with Weave Python!
+Unfortunately there are currently no docs, or even reasonable explanations of what this is.
+Sorry about that!
+Try the setup instructions here, and then run the notebooks.

+Please send any and all feedback to Shawn and Danny in the W&B #weave Slack channel.
+We are happy to take questions, troubleshoot issues, etc.

 # Setup instructions